New Works on Iceland and the Norse World

 News Updates from the Fiske Icelandic Collection

-Old Norse and Icelandic literatures (PT7000- ) are now circulating from Floor 7 of Olin Library.
+Old Norse and Icelandic literatures (PT7000- ) now circulate from Floor 7 of Olin Library.

 Please consult signs and maps accordingly.
 This notice currently applies to regular-sized (essentially octavo, no higher than 25 cm) books.